Filip Vachuda: Some school subjects are worth more than others

-An Auckland high-school graduate has written a passionate appeal against treating all school subjects as equal.
+An Auckland high-school graduate who came second to Dux despite doing what he says were "hard" academic subjects has written a passionate appeal saying subjects like art and cooking don't compare.

 Filip Vachuda, who was runner-up to this year's dux at Onehunga High School, calls for adopting a common American system of weighting "hard" academic subjects, such as physics and calculus, as worth more than the dux's "soft" subjects such as media and drama.

+He wrote in an article for NZME's EducationCentral website: "Losing out on Dux was never really important to me.
+After all, winning would only result in my name being put up in the hall for kids to emptily stare at.

+"But while I had completed Level 3 English and a Scholarship exam in Year 12, and studied difficult subjects like physics or calculus, the Dux recipient had exempted herself from any math, science, or indeed, scholarship exams and extra subjects."

-"Assigning acting, cooking or painting a similar academic status as calculus, science or history completely misses the mark," he argues in an article for NZME's EducationCentral website.
+He added: "Assigning acting, cooking or painting a similar academic status as calculus, science or history completely misses the mark.

 "You can be illiterate and innumerate, yet an outstanding painter or actor."